indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "ti-infinite">}} &nbsp; **How can I support the Indaba𝕏?** {.faq-item}

-If you are an organisation, consider [partnering](/partner) with us to gain more visiblity and support the Indaba𝕏.
+If you are an organisation, consider [partnering](/partner) with us to gain more visibility and support the Indaba𝕏.
 If you are an individual, attending through [paid registration options](/register) is also beneficial.
 If you are feeling particularly benevolent, consider [donating](https://www.payfast.co.za/donate/go/deeplearningindabaxsouthafricanpc).

 Additionally, consider helping organise the event, volunteering at the event, shouting about the event, or just being a good human being.